diegovanne/SelfImprovement/DataStructure/Tree/AVLTree.md

 + It is a tree to store string.
 + The maximum number of children of a node is equal to the size of the alphabet.
 + Each node inside of Trie will have the possibility to have up to 26 children where each child is in individual lowercase letters.
-+ Trie supports search, insert and delete operations in O(L) time where L is the length of the key.
 + There are various applications of this very efficient data structure such as:

 ## Autocomplete